 Non-invasive options for detection of active H. pylori infection include urea breath tests and stool antigen testing.
 The stool antigen test is an immunoassay that detects the presence of H. pylori in a stool sample.
 The test is reported to have greater than 90% sensitivity and specificity for detection of active H. pylori infection, and its use has been FDA cleared for all ages.
 This test may be used for initial diagnostic purposes and for post-treatment testing.
 Urea breath tests, which take advantage of the bacteria's urease activity, may also be used to detect active H. pylori infection.
-The patient ingests a solution containing either 13C or 14C labeled urea, after a set amount of time, the patient's breath is collected and analyzed for the presence of 13C or 14C labeled CO2.
+The patient ingests a solution containing either C or C labeled urea, after a set amount of time, the patient's breath is collected and analyzed for the presence of C or C labeled CO2.
 If H. pylori is present, it will have metabolized the labeled urea and labeled CO2 will be detected, thus indicating infection with H. pylori.
-This test takes approximately 15-20 minutes (Lamont, 2023).
+This test takes approximately 15-20 minutes.

 ELISA-based serological tests are also available for detection of H. pylori.
 However, serological tests often need validation at the local level, which may not be practical in routine practice.
 Furthermore, serological tests do not distinguish between past and present infections.
 Serological tests also have a very low positive predictive value in populations with low or average prevalence, as the antibodies will be detected even after an infection has been treated or naturally resolved.
-In these low-prevalence areas, a positive serological test is more likely to be a false positive (Lamont, 2023).
+In these low-prevalence areas, a positive serological test is more likely to be a false positive.

 Other tests such as PCR-based tests are infrequently used.
 The PCR test, despite its high accuracy, is often too expensive for routine use.
-In fact, nested PCR tests have approached 100% sensitivity and 100% specificity for detection of H. pylori (Singh et al., 2008), but the test may not be widely available and may be of limited use due to high cost (Lamont, 2023; Patel et al., 2014).
+In fact, nested PCR tests have approached 100% sensitivity and 100% specificity for detection of H. pylori, but the test may not be widely available and may be of limited use due to high cost.
 PCR tests have been used for diagnostic purposes as well as identifying genetic variants of the bacteria and pathogenic genes present in a patient.
-A variety of body fluids, such as stool and saliva, have been used in PCR tests for this bacterial species (Patel et al., 2014).
+A variety of body fluids, such as stool and saliva, have been used in PCR tests for this bacterial species.

 Some medications are known to inhibit the growth or urease activity of H. pylori and can cause a false negative H. pylori test result.
 Proton pump inhibitors, antibiotics, and bismuth-containing medications may decrease sensitivity of tests, thereby increasing rates of a false negative.
-Eradication testing is often done weeks after treatment is completed (Lamont, 2023).
+Eradication testing is often done weeks after treatment is completed.

-Dechant et al. (2020) evaluated the accuracy of various rapid urease tests (RUTs) and compared it with histopathology results.
+Dechant, et al. (2020) evaluated the accuracy of various rapid urease tests (RUTs) and compared it with histopathology results.
 No differences were detected in the sensitivity or specificity of the various RUTs and RUTs had comparable results to histology; however, in patients treated with proton pump inhibitors and antibiotics.
 RUTs seemed to be more sensitive compared to histology.
-Pohl et al. (2019) discuss the drawbacks of RUTs, including false negative test results if the bacterial load is less than 104 in the gastric biopsy and false positive test results with some urease positive bacteria, affecting the sensitivity and specificity of RUTs.
-Commercially available RUTs, such as HpFast, CLOTest, and HpOne, have reported specificities ranging from 95% to 100%, but their sensitivity is moderate (85% to 95%) (Pohl et al., 2019).
+Pohl, et al. (2019) discuss the drawbacks of RUTs, including false negative test results if the bacterial load is less than 10 in the gastric biopsy and false positive test results with some urease positive bacteria, affecting the sensitivity and specificity of RUTs.
+Commercially available RUTs, such as HpFast, CLOTest, and HpOne, have reported specificities ranging from 95% to 100%, but their sensitivity is moderate (85% to 95%).